flancian/garden/Open Letter to Google.md

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].
 I, as a Google employee, am writing to communicate my recommendations as clearly and as harmlessly as possible to both company and society.

 My intention is the following: to develop, together, a prosocial transparent governance layer for the internet.
-And I intend to convince Google that this is the right thing for both people and market.
+And I intend to convince Google that this is the right thing for both people ("users") and company.

---

 With this letter, I want to make the argument that the project I started personally and then developed as an informal 20% since around 2020 (see [[Agora project]]), represents a step forward in the right direction for a company like Google as we navigate the mid 20s of this century together.
 You, reader, will be the judge of the merit of these my claims; please remember that I welcome, always, all [[feedback.